grafana/agent/docs/sources/flow/setup/install/docker.md

 Replace `CONFIG_FILE_PATH` with the path of the configuration file on your host system.

 You can modify the last line to change the arguments passed to the Grafana Agent binary.
-Refer to the documentation for [run][] for more information about the options available to the `run` command.
+Refer to the documentation for [run](ref:run) for more information about the options available to the `run` command.

 > **Note:** Make sure you pass `--server.http.listen-addr=0.0.0.0:12345` as an argument as shown in the example above.
-> If you don't pass this argument, the [debugging UI][UI] won't be available outside of the Docker container.
+> If you don't pass this argument, the [debugging UI](ref:ui) won't be available outside of the Docker container.

 ## Verify

-To verify that Grafana Agent is running successfully, navigate to <http://localhost:12345> and make sure the [Grafana Agent UI][UI] loads without error.
+To verify that Grafana Agent is running successfully, navigate to <http://localhost:12345> and make sure the [Grafana Agent UI](ref:ui) loads without error.

 [Linux containers]: #run-a-linux-docker-container
 [Windows containers]: #run-a-windows-docker-container
 [Docker]: https://docker.io

-{{% docs/reference %}}
-[run]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/cli/run.md"
-[run]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/reference/cli/run.md"
-[UI]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/monitoring/debugging.md#grafana-agent-flow-ui"
-[UI]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/monitoring/debugging.md#grafana-agent-flow-ui"
-{{% /docs/reference %}}